 (1) An application for an order suspending or reducing weekly payments may be made under this Division by an employer —

-(a) at the same time as lodging an application under Part XI in respect of the same matter (the “Part XI application”); or
+(a) at the same time as lodging an application under Part XI in respect of the same matter (the Part XI application); or

-(b) after lodging an application under Part XI in respect of the same matter (the “Part XI application”) and before that application is determined.
+(b) after lodging an application under Part XI in respect of the same matter (the Part XI application) and before that application is determined.

 (2) The arbitrator may order that a specified number of weekly payments are suspended or reduced but is not to suspend or reduce more than 12 weekly payments.

-(3) An order under subsection (2) is referred to in this Division as an “interim suspension order” or an “interim reduction order”, as the case requires.
+(3) An order under subsection (2) is referred to in this Division as an interim suspension order or an interim reduction order, as the case requires.

 (4) The arbitrator may make the interim suspension or reduction order unless it appears to the arbitrator that —